jeblad/prng-ultrafast/README.md

 Only 4 bytes of ram (in 8 bit mode) are needed for the internal state, and generating a result requires 3 XORs, 2 ADDs, one bit shift right, and one increment.
 Difficult or slow operations like multiply, etc., were avoided for maximum speed on ultra low power devices.

+It is most useful when you need a pseudo random sequence that can be repeated for subsequent runs, and when the rather limited period is not an issue.

 ## Usage

 The _prng-ultrafast_ library is in a single header file.
 Simply grab the file and put it wherever it is needed, or pull the repo as a submodule.